-Higher survival probability was observed in nitisinone-treated patients in the NTBC study compared with those who received dietary restriction only in the historical control, where liver failure and recurrent bleeding were the primary causes of death in this population prior to the introduction of nitisinone, and survival did not extend past 12 years of age for any patients (Table 6).5
+Higher survival probability was observed in nitisinone-treated patients in the NTBC Study compared with those on dietary restriction only in the historical control group, where liver failure and/or recurrent bleeding were the primary causes of death in this population prior to the introduction of nitisinone, and survival did not extend past 12 years of age for any patients (Table 6).8

 The two-year and four-year overall probabilities of survival for patients who initiated nitisinone at any age were 96% (N = 95) and 93% (N = 35), respectively.
 In addition, survival probability was explored in subgroups based on the age of starting nitisinone treatment.
-For patients who started before two months of age, their two-year and four-year overall survival rates were 88% and 88%, respectively.
-For those who started before six months of age, the two-year and four-year overall survival rates were 94% and 94%, respectively.
-For those who started after six months of age, the two-year and four-year overall survival rates were 97% and 93%, respectively.
-It is unclear whether the initiation of nitisinone therapy was indicated by the occurrence of any symptoms in the NTBC study.
-In the historical population, the two-year survival rates were 29%, 74% and 96% for patients in whom symptoms developed before two months, from two to six months, and after six months of age, respectively.
-The four-year survival rates were similar to the two-year survival rate in the historical population for all three subgroups of patients.3 Results of the complementary analysis were similar to those in the main analysis: the overall survival rate for patients who initiated nitisinone at any age was 93% at two years, four years, and six years (Appendix 3).
+For patients who started before two months of age, the two-year and four-year overall survival rates were 88% and 88%, respectively; for those who started before six months of age, the two-year and four-year overall survival rates were 94% and 94%, respectively; for those who started after six months of age, the two-year and four-year overall survival rates were 97% and 93%, respectively.
+It is unclear whether the initiation of nitisinone therapy was indicated by the occurrence of any symptoms in the NTBC Study.
+In the historical population, the two-year survival rates were 29%, 74%, and 96% for patients in whom symptoms developed before two months, from two to six months, and after six months of age, respectively.
+For all three subgroups of patients, the four-year survival rates were similar to the two-year survival rates in the historical population.5 The results of the complementary analysis were similar to those in the main analysis; the overall survival rate for patients who initiated nitisinone at any age was 93% at the two-year, four-year, and sixyear time points (Appendix 3).

-In the Quebec study, 10 patients in the treatment-naive group died (eight before liver transplantation and two after liver transplantation; P value for between-group difference < 0.01).
-Two patients in the late-treatment group died, both after liver transplantation (between-group difference was not statistically significant; P value not reported).
+In the Quebec Study, before liver transplantation, eight patients in the treatment-naive group died compared with no patients in either of the nitisinone-treated groups.
+The P value for the between-group difference was less than 0.01.
+After liver transplantation, two patients in the treatment-naive group and two in the late-treatment group died (between-group difference was not statistically significant; P value not reported).